 In my reading of those two characters, I wanted to make clear that by no means I am assuming that J.R.
 R. Tolkien was a feminist.
 I am aware of the existence of Letter N°53, but I believe his characters embody some strong feminist ideas.
 Contrary to popular beliefs, his works present numerous female characters, as I have identified around 34 female characters in The Silmarillion and more than 35 characters in The Lord of the Rings.

 In my paper, I wanted to encourage readers to break and question the general assumption that women should be the protagonist in a narrative to embody some feminist ideas.
 I have applied and explored Gayatri Chakravorty Spivak’s view on marginal characters.
 When studying and understanding literary works, readers should consider the main marginal characters and not only the protagonists.
 For this reason, I wanted to demonstrate the relevance of Ungoliant and Shelob in gender studies in the literature.
 Additionally, I found it compulsory to consider Judith Butler’s understanding of women identity.
-In other words, it is not possible to assume that all the female identities are homogeneous, we should talk about woman as an individual and not as a collective.
+In other words, it is not possible to assume that all the female identities are homogeneous, we should talk about women as an individual and not as a collective.
 Because of this, I defend that Ungoliant and Shelob should be revised as isolated beings about the other female characters, avoiding comparison among them in every single form.

 Additionally, it was relevant to identify what characteristics make Ungoliant and Shelob female characters in contrast to their male counterparts, such as Melkor and Sauron.
 It seemed clear to me that the characters had not the same interests and aim in the narrative, nor the same functions.